What Atomic Habits Got Wrong About Changing Habits.

 1. “If you get 1% better every day, you’ll be 37x better by the end of the year”

 🧠 What the book says: Small improvements compound over time.
-Get 1% better every day and you'll be 37 times better after a year.
+If you get 1% better every day, you'll be 37 times better after a year.

-🔍 What the science says: It’s a great motivational metaphor — but it’s not how habit change works in real life.
-Behaviour doesn’t follow clean math.
-Human progress is non-linear, meaning it often includes plateaus, setbacks, and messy fluctuations.
+🔍 What the science says: It’s a motivational metaphor.
+But it’s not how habit change works in real life.
+Behavior doesn’t follow clean math.
+In reality, human progress is non-linear.
+It often includes plateaus, setbacks, and messy fluctuations.

-Research shows that habits form in jumps, not neat upward curves.
-Some days you grow, other days you struggle, and that’s completely normal.
+Research shows that habits form in jumps rather than neat upward curves.
+Some days you grow; other days you struggle.
+This inconsistency is completely normal.

-Bonus insight: The “37x” stat comes from a math formula (1.01⁶⁵ = 37.78) — but applying compound interest to humans is a conceptual stretch.
-You’re not a bank account.
-You’re a person.
+Bonus insight: The “37x” statistic comes from a math formula (1.01⁶⁵ = 37.78).
+However, applying compound interest to human behavior is a conceptual stretch.
+You’re not a bank account; you’re a person.

 2. “Make it obvious, attractive, easy, and satisfying — and any habit will stick”

-🧠 What the book says: Follow the “Four Laws of Behaviour Change” and you'll crack the code.
+🧠 What the book says: Follow the “Four Laws of Behaviour Change” to crack the code.

-🔍 What the science says: You should make your habit triggers obvious, attractive and easy, not your habits!
+🔍 What the science says: You should make your habit triggers obvious, attractive, and easy, not the habits themselves.
 Not every habit is built from rewards.
-Some come from fear, trauma, stress or anxiety (think emotional eating, avoidance, or compulsive phone use).
-These types of habits need different tools — not just a feel-good reward loop.
+Some stem from fear, trauma, stress, or anxiety.
+For instance, emotional eating, avoidance, and compulsive phone use need different tools than a feel-good reward loop.

-What works better: Understand why the habit exists.
+✅ What works better: Understand why a habit exists.
 Some habits need healing, not hacking.

 3. “It takes 66 days to build a habit”

-🧠 What the book says: Repeat something for 66 days and voilà — it’s a habit.
+🧠 What the book says: Repeat something for 66 days, and voilà — it becomes a habit.

 🔍 What the science says: That number is the average from a study where habits took anywhere from 18 to 254 days to stick.
-Simple ones (like drinking water) can take ~2 weeks whereas more complex ones (like regular workouts) can take months.
+Simple habits (like drinking water) can take around two weeks, while more complex ones (like regular workouts) may take months.

 4. “Forget goals.
 Focus on systems.”